Kidney stones in men

 - Digestive diseases and surgery: Things like gastric bypass surgery, inflammatory bowel disease or chronic diarrhea can increase your chances.
 Basically, anything that changes the way your body digests and absorbs calcium and water could increase the amount of stone-forming substances in your urine.

-- Certain medical conditions: Metabolic conditions (like diabetes and cystinuria) or any other factors that mess with your body’s ability to metabolize food could increase your risk.
+- Certain medical conditions: Metabolic conditions (like diabetes and cystinuria) or any other factors that affect your body’s ability to metabolize food could increase your risk.

 - Certain supplements and medicines: High doses of vitamin C (your body breaks it down into oxalate), excessive use of laxatives, calcium-based antacids, and medicines used to treat depression or migraines could play a part in your risk for getting kidney stones.

 You may be starting to see a pattern with certain nutrients and minerals.
-Water, calcium and oxalate are big players in the kidney stone game.
+Water, calcium and oxalate are big players in causing kidney stones.
 And, you’ve got control over how much goes in your body.
 Certain factors, like health history, isn’t something you can change, but lifestyle habits are.
 They’re actually pretty simple — take a look:5

 - Watch your diet.
 You may want to consider limiting foods high in oxalate and sodium (salt), and avoiding high doses of vitamin C and calcium from supplements (unless recommended by your doctor).
 On the flipside, make sure you’re getting enough natural calcium from food sources.
 And, keep an eye on how much animal protein you eat — too much can cause calcium and uric acid to build up in your body.

-- Take a look at your meds.
+- Take a look at your medications.
 Do some research and talk to your doctor to see if any medicine you’re taking could cause kidney stones.

 Treatment is usually only needed when the stone is too big to pass.
 If that’s the case, you may need to turn to a procedure or even surgery.
 There are four things your doctor could do:6